 Veer Savarkar aptly sums up the contribution of Abhinava Bharat to India's struggle for freedom: The assassination of Mr. Curzon Wyllie, the consequent trial, statement and execution of Dhingra, Mr. Savarkar's escape at Marseilles made the Indian question a living issue in European and world politics.
-The Enemies of England all over the world began to take the Indian revolutionaries seriously and opened negotiations with their leaders.
-Pandit Shamji, Madame Cama and other leaders in Paris, Lala

-Hardayal with his 'Gadar' in America, Mr. Chattopadhyaya in Germany and others yet not to be named, but equally zealous and able workers in Russia, Turkey, South America and other parts of the world-all these trained in the traditions of Abhinava Bharat Society carried on the campaign so vigorously that at last in the Great German War, India became an international issue and in the famous letter formulated by the Kaiser in reply to the demand of President Wilson the question of complete Political Independence of India was openly and authoritatively broached as one of the indispensable condition of world peace.
+The Enemies of England all over the world began to take the Indian revolutionaries seriously & opened negotiations with their leaders.
+Pandit Shamji, Madame Cama and other leaders in Paris, Lala Hardayal with his 'Gadar' in America, Mr. Chattopadhyaya in Germany and others yet not to be named, but equally zealous and able workers in Russia, Turkey, South America and other parts of the world-all these trained in the traditions of Abhinava Bharat Society carried on the campaign so vigourously that at last in the Great German War, India became an international issue and in the famous letter formulated by the Kaiser in reply to the demand of President Wilson the question of complete Political Independence of India was openly and authoritatively broached as one of the indispensible conditions of world peace.

-Veer Savarkar's 'The Indian war of Independence' did inspire the revolutionaries to take to arms against the British Government and culminated in the formation of Indian National Army and Government by Nataji Subhash Chandra Bose.
-While replying to a question of Winston Churchill in the British Parliament, the then Prime Minister Clement Attlee submitted, "Britain is transferring power due to the fact that (1) The Indian mercenary Army is no longer loyal to British Army and (2) Britain can not afford to have a large Britain army."
+Veer Savarkar's 'The Indian war of Independence' did inspire the revolutionaries to take to arms against the British Government and culminated in the formation of the Indian National Army and Government by Netaji Subhash Chandra Bose.
+While replying to a question of Winston Churchill in the British Parliament, the then Prime Minister Clement Attlee submitted, "Britain is transferring power due to the fact that (1) The Indian Mercenary Army is no longer loyal to British Army and (2) Britain can not afford to have a large British army."

-Veer Savarkar's ordeal in the Andamans can be witnessed in 'my transportation for Life' narrated by Savarkar and the 'Echoes from Andamans.'
+Veer Savarkar's ordeal in the Andamans can be witnessed in 'My transportation for Life 'narrated by Savarkar and the 'Echoes from Andamans.'
 The Life indeed provides us the nucleus which later expounded 'Hindutva' which is the basis of Hindu Rashtra.
-The concept of Hindu Rashtra is explained in 'Hindu Rashtra Darshan' and Veer Savarkar's 'Six Glorious Epochs in Indian History' provides us with the inspiration for Hindu Regeneration.
-Obituary Note to Veer Savarkar in 'The Times' London, noted He 'had written two Books-one on interpretation of the the 'Indian War of Indian Mutiny as Independence' a book that was banned in India until 1946 and Hindutva (Hinduness) which was published in 1923...Savarkar did not wish to see Motherland vivisected.'
+The concept of Hindu Rashtra is explained in 'Hindu Rashtra Darshan' and Veer Savarkars's 'Six Glorious Epochs in Indian History' provides us with the inspiration for Hindu Regeneration.
+The Obituary Note to Veer Savarkar in 'The Times' London, notes He' had written two Books-one on interpretation of the Indian Mutiny as the 'Indian War of Indendence' a book that was banned in India until 1946 and Hindutva (Hinduness) which was published in 1923...
+Savarkar did not wish to see Motherland vivisected.'

-It is befitting that Greater London Council which has been active in restoring the historic values of London for past many years approved the proposal of Savarkar Centenary Committee formed in London and a commemorative Blue Plaque in the name of Savarkar was fixed on the houses-India House-at 65 Cromwell Avenue, Highgate, London N 6 on 8th June, 1985 it reads 'VINAYAK DAMODAR SAVARKAR 1883-1966 Indian Patriot and philosopher lived here.'
+It is befitting that Greater London Council which has been active in restoring the historic values of London for past many years approved the proposal of Savarkar Centenary Committee formed in London and a commemorative Blue Plaque in the name of Savarkar was fixed on the house-India House-at 65 Cromwell Avenue, Highgate, London N 6 on 8th June, 1985.
+It reads 'VINAYAK DAMODAR SAVARKAR 1883-1966 Indian Patriot and Philosopher lived here.'

-Veer Savarkar declared as a Prophet-Independence of India cannot be bound to be established by the future generations of India.
+Veer Savarkar declared as a Prophet-Indepedence of India cannot be complete without the Sindhu.
+Akhand Hindusthan is bound to be established by the future generations of India.